10 Best Satellite TV Splitters

 Buying Guide

 A satellite TV splitter is the unsung hero of a clean multi-room installation.
-It takes the signal from your dish or LNB and divides it among receivers, tuners, or cable modems without forcing you to run separate lines from the source.
-Choosing the right one requires more than counting ports; bandwidth, shielding, and insertion loss all determine whether your picture stays crisp or degrades into pixelated artifacts.
+It takes the signal from your dish, antenna, or LNB and divides it among receivers, tuners, or cable modems without forcing you to run separate lines from the source.
+Choosing the right one requires more than counting ports; bandwidth, shielding, insertion loss, and grounding all determine whether your picture stays crisp or degrades into pixelated artifacts.

 How Many Ports Do You Need?